ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

   class.
 This form can be used when an object producer creates mapping symbols automatically.
 Its use minimizes string table size.

-- A longer form in which the short form is extended with a period and then any sequence of characters that are legal for a symbol.
+- A longer form in which the short form is extended with a period, followed by any sequence of characters that are legal for a symbol.
 This form can be used when assembler files have to be annotated manually and the assembler does not support multiple definitions of symbols.

 Mapping symbols defined in a section (relocatable view) or segment (executable